You are here: Home › 2020 Inspection Tour General Information and Forms

 Inspection Enrollment Form

 To register foals, enroll mares and/or stallions for inspection, or mares for the Mare Performance Test, the enrollment form must be filled in completely and returned to the AHS Office.
 Forms should be returned promptly as many sites have limited space.
 Fees for ALL inspections MUST be paid in advance.
 This speeds up the paperwork on the day of the inspection tremendously.
-A fee schedule for most inspection-related services appears on the back of the enrollment form.
+A fee schedule for most inspection-related services appears on page 2 of the enrollment form.
 Mare Inspection and/or Foal Registration forms for the inspections that are not postmarked by the posted deadlines will incur a $50.00 Late Fee.

 Deadlines for enrollment forms are posted above.
 All enrollment forms must be signed.
 For those foals that will not be attending an inspection, on the enrollment form select the “Registration by Mail” option.

 A copy of the registration certificate of every mare enrolled for inspection must be submitted with the enrollment form.
 Entries that lack this documentation may be delayed.
-The owner of any non-Hanoverian warmblood mare enrolled for a AHS inspection must have previously submitted a copy of the mare’s registration papers to the Central Office for pre-approval.
+The owner of any non-Hanoverian warmblood mare enrolled for an AHS inspection must have previously submitted a copy of the mare’s registration papers to the Central Office for pre-approval.
 Owners of such mares will be promptly advised as to their mare’s inspection eligibility with AHS.
 Registered Thoroughbred, Arabian, and Anglo-Arabian mares are automatically eligible, but their owners must provide a copy of their mare’s registration certificate when enrolling.
 In a departure, the AHS no longer requires that a mare’s original certificate of registration be present at the inspection site.
 For those mares that pass inspection and/or the MPT, stickers, stamped and signed by the AHS, will be sent with instructions for the owners to affix to the original papers.
 These stickers will be accompanied by the mare's scores printed on parchment certificates.
 DO NOT SEND ORIGINAL REGISTRATION PAPERS TO THE AHS OFFICE.

 Inspection Day Checklist